riatelab/bertin/README.md

 #### In Observable Notebook

 The bertin.js library is really easy to use within an Observable notebook.
-You'll find many examples in [this notebook collection](https://observablehq.com/collection/@neocartocnrs/bertin).Feel free to fork, copy, modify with your own data.
+You'll find many examples in [this notebook collection](https://observablehq.com/collection/@neocartocnrs/bertin).
+Feel free to fork, copy, modify with your own data.

 [![](./img/obs.png)](https://observablehq.com/collection/@neocartocnrs/bertin)

 ## Drawing a map

 **draw**() is the main function of the library.
 It allows you to make various thematic maps.
 It allows to display and overlay different types of layers listed below.
 The layers written on top are displayed first.
-[Example](https://observablehq.com/@neocartocnrs/hello-bertin-js)
+[Source](https://github.com/neocarto/bertin/blob/main/src/draw.js) [Example](https://observablehq.com/@neocartocnrs/hello-bertin-js)

 ### Global parameters